When it comes to property investment, there’s no shortage of information available about what budding investors should do in order to ensure success.

 6. Currency risk

 Foreign buyers who are investing in property in Australia are also subjecting themselves to currency risk, which is dependent on the movement of the Australian dollar.

-- Legislative risks
+7. Legislative risks

-A good example of this is the possibility of changing negative gearing rules - which seems to come into discussion each year around budget time – a move that would substantially investor confidence.
+A good example of this is the possibility of changing negative gearing rules - which seems to come into discussion each year around budget time – a move that would substantially increase investor confidence.

 So knowing how to invest means knowing how to minimise these risks.

 One way of minimising their risk is to have a financial buffer in place (with funds in an offset account) for your personal needs as well as for any unexpected investment expenses.

-This will allow you to keep their properties well maintained and cope to with any unexpected maintenance or vacancies.
+This will allow you to keep their properties well maintained and cope with any unexpected maintenance or vacancies.

 All property investors should also consider taking out income protection and life insurance as well as landlord’s insurance to protect their interests.

 Of course, the reason behind this recommendation is that one of the most important factors in an investor's ability to keep growing their property portfolio is the ability to service their loans and use their income to supplement the rental shortfall in the early years.